-Summing-up, in this section we identified the hybrid vibronic features from the temperature dependence of the $E_2^{(1)}$ and $E_2^{(2)}$ phonon modes.
-These two phonon modes couple to three CF modes in the same energy range.
+to three CF modes in the same energy range.
 Such coupling results from the modulation of the electron-cloud distribution of the CF states by lattice vibration, and is facilitated by the energetic proximity of the CF and phonon modes.
-We illustrated the physics of this type of interaction by considering a one-by-one problem in the weak coupling limit.
-By fitting the spectrum of the vibronic modes, we have found that the coupling constant is comparable to the frequency difference between pairs of CF and phonon modes, indicating the strongcoupling regime.
+We illustrated the physics of this type of interaction by considering a simplified case with only one CF mode and one phonon mode in the weak-coupling limit.
+By fitting the spectrum of the vibronic modes, we have found that the coupling constant is comparable to the frequency difference between pairs of CF and phonon modes, indicating the strong-coupling regime.
 Presence of these vibronic excitations further implies strong spin-lattice dynamics.